 In a June 4, 1858, letter from Uriah Levy to George Carr, his attorney, Levy wrote in part: "[I] hope you will see that he [Garrison] is economical in his expenditure of money and materials.
 He has always done well in this particular and I have found a very good man whose services I wish you to retain unless you think it advisable to change....
 Mr. Garrison is an excellent man but he will need your counsel and advice...."
 In a September 17, 1858, letter from Levy to Carr, Levy stated, "Mr. Garrison has written to me [and] afflicts me very much by the announcement of the death of my faithful servant Aggy [West].... shall I ever hear that our part of Virginia has produced good crops?
 The wheat has turned out badly, the tobacco crop will or has failed, the oats are all straw."

-By the fall of 1860 Ira had left Monticello.
-Ira continued to live in Albemarle County, and in the 1870s bought 30 acres on the Rivanna river opposite the Ferneyhough Mills, near Stony Point.
-He died in 1892; by his will, he left his estate to his wife for life and then his farm was to go to his nephew, James Marsh.
+By the fall of 1860 Ira Garrison had left Monticello.2 He continued to live in Albemarle County, and in the 1870s bought 30 acres on the Rivanna River opposite the Ferneyhough Mills, near Stony Point.3 Garrison died in 1892.
+By the terms of his will, his estate went to his wife for the remainder of her life and then his farm was to go to his nephew, James Marsh.4

-- ↑ James N. Bailey’s deposition in 1883 in the Albemarle Chancery case of Wheeler vs. Bailey.
-Bailey (Joel Wheeler’s adopted son) stated Joel Wheeler had gone to Monticello in the fall of 1860.
+2. See James N. Bailey’s deposition in 1883 in the Albemarle Chancery case of Wheeler v.
+Bailey.
+Bailey (Joel Wheeler’s adopted son) stated that Joel Wheeler had gone to Monticello in the fall of 1860.

-- ↑ Albemarle County Will Book, 30:118.
+4. Albemarle County Will Book, 30:118.
 Marriage records show James Marsh’s mother was Susan Garrison, a daughter of Ralph Garrison of Albemarle.
-Susan Garrison lived at Monticello with Ira.
+Susan lived at Monticello with Ira, her father's brother.